WHAT’S IN THIS REVIEW?

 A logging policy describes what a VPN will do with the data they collect, so it’s incredibly important.
 This includes sites and online services you use, as well as if the provider will get rid of the data instantly.

-Their logging policy details exactly how and why PIA collects the minimum amount of info from their users;
+PIA’s logging policy details exactly how and why it collects the minimum amount of information from its users: